 Tooth extractions may also be needed after dental trauma, or when chronic oral health problems like gum disease and tooth decay have seriously damaged or destroyed one or more teeth.

 Finally, tooth extractions may sometimes be needed as a step to prepare for other dental procedures.
 For example, getting a set of full dentures will require you to have any remaining healthy teeth extracted.

 Yes!
 At The Art of Dentistry, Dr. Kory Kirkegaard practices “conservative dentistry.”
 Among other things, this means that he will never recommend a tooth extraction unless he truly believes it to be necessary.

 Sometimes, it’s possible to repair damaged teeth with treatments like root canals and dental crowns, and other advanced dental procedures.
 This is always preferable to pulling your natural tooth.
 Dr. Kirkegaard will explain all of your options, and he will only recommend having an extraction if it’s really the best option for your situation.

-No. At The Art of Dentistry, Dr. Kirkegaard specializes in oral surgery in Overland Park.
+No. At your local dentist in Overland Park, Dr. Kirkegaard specializes in oral surgery in Overland Park.
 Thanks to his expertise, you’ll enjoy a smooth, fast, and pain-free dental procedure.
 And with sedation dentistry at our office, you can rest and relax while you get the dental care you need!